Pre-configuring an Apache Kafka® cluster connection

 Note

-You can specify more granular rules for your security groups, such as allowing traffic only within specific subnets.
+You can specify more granular rules for your security groups, such as only allowing traffic within specific subnets.

 For more information about security groups, see Security groups.